 - You’re not a smoker

-- You’re optimistic and realistic about your scar revision surgery.
+- You’re optimistic and realistic about your surgery.

 - You don’t have any active acne or other skin conditions in the affected region

-To determine if a patient is a good candidate for scar revision, Dr. Thompson recommends a private consultation.
-During this evaluation, the patient’s specific questions, concerns, and treatment goals will be reviewed in detail.
+To determine if a patient is a good candidate for scar repair, Dr. Thompson recommends a private consultation.
+The patient’s questions, concerns, and treatment goals will be reviewed in detail during this evaluation.
 A complete physical exam will be performed, including a comprehensive facial analysis.

 What Does Scar Removal Involve?